The concept of objects

 - Methods (often called member functions): An object's methods characterise its behavior, meaning

-all actions (called operations) that the object itself is capable of performing.
+) that the object itself is capable of performing.
 These operations enable the

 object to respond to external requests (or to act on other objects).
 Furthermore, operations are closely linked to

 attributes, as their actions may depend on or even modify attribute values.

 - Identity: The object has an identity, which distinguishes it from other objects, regardless of its state.